 The command queue is full and the drive cannot accept another command from an initiator until another slot opens in the queue.
+The command queue depth is 256.
 This status is returned whenever the drive receives a HEAD OF QUEUE TAG, SIMPLE QUEUE TAG, or ORDERED QUEUE TAG message and the command queue is full.
 The I/O process is not placed in the command queue.